 Due to the nature and dynamics of all rides and the potential for injury, unsecured cameras or video cameras of any size are not permitted on the rides.
 To store such equipment, leave with a non-rider or use the lockers that are available.

 Due to the dynamics and certain characteristics of the rides, oxygen tanks are not permitted on any ride at Adventure Island.
-Oxygen tanks are permitted inside the park and may be brought into merchandise shops, restaurants.
+Oxygen tanks are permitted inside the park and may be brought into merchandise shops and restaurants.

 Download the Accessibility Guide (PDF).